Ziggeo/ziggeo-wp-video-for-wpforms/readme.txt

 == Upgrade Notice ==

+= 1.8.1 =
+* Fixed: The endless resizing was happening on Chrome.
+This resolves the same issue by doing double checks.

+== Changelog ==

 = 1.8 =
 * Fixed: Added a change to iframe resizing to make it resized properly.

-== Changelog ==

 = 1.7 =
 * Fixed: Videowalls now load properly within the wpforms.
 Depending on version of Videowalls plugin you might not have experienced any issues so far.